danielelozzi/SPEED/README.md

 The gaze not enriched file in the analysis file folder must also be included called "gaze_not_enr.csv"

 The script is called SPEED_0_1_gui.py and requires python 3.

+An example of the data is attached to the code.
+The video of the internal camera is blurred to hide the biometric data.